ibm-cloud-docs/watson-knowledge-studio/managing-projects-and-extractors.md

 Defining a new extractor using natural language processing (NLP) concepts such as tokenization and part-of-speech requires developing an extractor using the Annotation Query Language (AQL).

 To see the languages that are supported for tokenization and part-of-speech analysis, see [Multilingual Support for Text Analytics](https://www.ibm.com/support/knowledgecenter/SSPT3X_4.0.0/com.ibm.swg.im.infosphere.biginsights.text.doc/doc/ana_txtan_lang-support.html).
-For more information how to write AQL and available functions, see [Annotation Query Language reference](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-annotation-query-language-reference)
+For more information about how to write AQL and available functions, see [Annotation Query Language reference](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-annotation-query-language-reference)

 ### Creating a dictionary